Video shows Florida officer hitting 14-year-old twice during arrest

 "She clearly wasn't aggressive.
 Everyone could see she was laying there," Dennis said.
 "So I just want justice to be served."

-Dennis told WSVN she hired attorney Meeghan Moldof, who said the officer used excessive force during the arrest.
+Dennis told WSVN she hired attorney Meeghan Moldof, who said the officer used excessive force.

 "It's clear from the video that my client was on the ground," Moldof told WSVN.
 "Her hands are under her belly, the officer's knees are on her back, and he's just gut-shotting her, like one after another."